MongoDB Oplog to SQL Parser exercise

 Note that both oplogs belong to the same database and collection, hence the

-statement in SQL is generated only once.
+create schemastatement in SQL is generated only once.

 Story 6 (alter table with multiple oplog entries)

 The input for this story is very similar to Story 5 above.
-Except, in the second oplog, there’s a new field -phone
+Except, in the second oplog, there’s a new field -phone.
+Your job is to generate an alter table statement and then generate an insert into statement for the second oplog.

-Thus, you’ll have to generate SQL statements in the following order:Generate CREATE SCHEMA
+Thus, you’ll have to generate SQL statements in the following order:Generate CREATE SCHEMA SQL statementGenerate CREATE TABLE SQL statementGenerate INSERT INTO SQL statementGenerate ALTER TABLE SQL statementGenerate INSERT INTO SQL statement

 Sample Input: